Carol Nakimera: Personal life

 Carol Nakimera was born in Uganda, in 1974, She grew up and studied from Kenya where she used to sing in her school's mass choir in her childhood.
 Nakimera pursued her career as a musician and a dancer in super rockets band 1983 and later in 2003 succumbed to liver cancer in September 2003.
-She was buried a her mother's home in Luweero kisaasi.
+She was buried at her mother's home in Luweero kisaasi.